gomorpheus/morpheus-docs/provisioning/jobs/security_scan.rst

 #.
 Select a security package, see the previous section to add a new one
 #.
 Enter your Scan Checklist (XML document) and Security Profile (XCCDF document), more information on these can be found in the SCAP documentation linked above
 #.
 Set a schedule or leave as Manual to only run this scan on-demand (new execution schedules can be created in |LibAut| if needed)
 #.
+Set a specific power state target if desired.
+This indicates whether the Job should run against workloads having any power state, just an "on" power state, or just an "off" power state
+#.
 Set the context, can be Instance or Server.
 Select as many Instances or Servers as needed for this scanning run
 #.
 Click :guilabel:`NEXT`
 #.
 After final review, click :guilabel:`COMPLETE`